section-engineering-education/engineering-education/articles/google-play-store-application-optimization/index.md

 #### Backlinks and social media

-It's estimated that 75 percent of mobile users find applications through direct keyword search.
-The remaining will find your application on different platforms, such as social media, referrals, and blogs.
+A lot of mobile users find applications through direct keyword search.
+However some finds application on different platforms, such as social media, referrals, and blogs.

 Building backlinks means including your application information on other websites.
 Make sure you build backlinks on websites that are relevant to your application.
 Include the application features in a blog post and talk about its benefits.
 Take screenshots and videos of your application and include them in this post, and be sure to include a Google Play store link where users can download your application.